 - Millennials align themselves to community over individual needs

-While this information was informally collected in discussions with his own staff the panel of millennials all echoed those same key differences in their own experiences both as employees and employers.
+While he collected these insights informally through his staff, the panel of millennials echoed them.
+Each panellist noted the same differences in their own experiences both as employees and employers.

-The reality is that the millennial generation faces significantly different challenges to previous generations, so it should be no surprise that they have differences in the way they approach the work environment (and life in general).
-The formal statistics lay it out pretty clearly – the world has changed and millennials are facing challenges that haven’t been seen previously.
+The reality is that the millennial generation faces significantly different challenges to previous generations.
+It should be no surprise that they have differences in the way they approach the work environment (and life in general).
+The formal statistics lay it out clearly.
+The world has changed, and millennials are facing entirely new challenges.

 - Of the graduating students who haven’t had their education paid for the average Canadian graduating millennial leaves school with $27,000 in debt